Braves vs. Dodgers Player Props Betting Odds

-Freddie Freeman and Ronald Acuna Jr. are among the players with prop bets available when the Los Angeles Dodgers and the Atlanta Braves meet at Truist Park on Monday (starting at 7:20 PM ET).
+Oddsmakers have set player props for Ronald Acuna Jr., Freddie Freeman and others when the Atlanta Braves host the Los Angeles Dodgers at Truist Park on Tuesday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!